Rudy Tomjanovich: Coaching career

-U.S. Men's national team

-In 1998, Tomjanovich volunteered to coach the U.S. men's senior basketball team at the FIBA World Championship in Greece.
-Despite the absence of NBA players due to contract negotiations, Tomjanovich guided the hastily assembled group of CBA and college players to the bronze medal.
-In light of his outstanding service in coaching at the 1998 Worlds and his stellar professional resume, Tomjanovich was tabbed to coach the U.S. men's senior team at the Games of the XXVII Olympiad in Sydney, Australia.
-The U.S. Team won the gold medal with an 8–0 record.
-On February 15, 2006, Tomjanovich was named director of scouting for USA Men's Basketball.

-NBA

 Houston Rockets (1992–2003)

 Tomjanovich retired in 1981 and became a scout for two years before being named an assistant coach in 1983.
 He served as an assistant under Bill Fitch and Don Chaney.

 Tomjanovich was named the Rockets' interim head coach in February 1992 after Chaney's resignation.
 After nearly leading the Rockets to a playoff berth, he was then given the job on a permanent basis.

 In his first full season on the job (1992–93), Tomjanovich guided the Rockets to the Midwest Division title, making him the first head coach to ever take his team from the lottery to a division crown during his first full season.
 Building on this success, Tomjanovich led the team to back-to-back NBA championships in 1994 and 1995; additionally, the Rockets were the only team other than the Chicago Bulls to win multiple championships during the 1990s, with their titles being bookended by the Bulls' two runs of three consecutive titles each.
 On the playoff run to their second title, the Rockets became the lowest seed (sixth) to win one, and the only team in history to defeat the teams with the four best regular-season records in the playoffs.
 It was on the floor of The Summit after they captured their second title that Tomjanovich proclaimed, "Don't ever underestimate the heart of a champion!"

 In his 11-plus season tenure as Rockets head coach, he posted a 503–397 (.559) regular-season record and a 51–39 (.567) playoff mark.
 His career wins and winning percentage are Rockets franchise records.
-After the 1998-99 season, the Rockets would not make the playoffs for the rest of his coaching tenure, and would consistently finish in the division cellar; Tomjanovich left the team after the 2002–03 season when he was diagnosed with bladder cancer (from which he has since made a full recovery), ending a 33-year association with the Rockets franchise—including its first 32 years in Houston—as a player, assistant coach and head coach.
+After the 1998–99 season, the Rockets would not make the playoffs for the rest of his coaching tenure, and would consistently finish in the division cellar; Tomjanovich left the team after the 2002–03 season when he was diagnosed with bladder cancer (from which he has since made a full recovery), ending a 33-year association with the Rockets franchise—including its first 32 years in Houston—as a player, assistant coach and head coach.